-Serene-estate Building Process
+Serene Estate Building Process

 Context

-FROM IDEAS TILL CONCEPT
+FROM IDEAS TO CONCEPT

 In this model the 3 elements are in a spatial balance: